MileHacker Logo

 • Dry Season (Feb-Apr): Ideal weather, but also peak tourist season.
 Book tours and accommodation in advance.

-• Shoulder Seasons (May-Aug, Dec-Jan): Good weather with fewer crowds than peak.
+• Shoulder Seasons (May-Aug, Dec-Jan): Good weather with fewer crowds than the busiest time.
 Still pleasant for exploring the outdoors.

 • Wet Season (Sep-Nov): Fewer tourists, but expect rain.
 Can be hot and humid.
 Consider early morning visits.